Public holidays in Rwanda

-This is a list of public holidays in Rawanda.
-Rwanda observes fourteen regular public holidays.
+This is a list of public holidays in Rwanda.
+Rwanda observes fourteen regular public holidays, which reflects the civic, historical and religious landscape.

 Additionally, the week following Genocide Memorial Day on 7 April is designated an official week of mourning.
 The last Saturday of each month is umuganda, a national day of community service, during which most normal services remain closed until midday.